-Unpacking and Preparing Fresh Flowers
+Preparing Fresh Flowers For Arrangements

-TIP ON HYDRATION: Prep your buckets by making sure they are completely washed out with soap and water.
-Put warm water in your buckets and mix in the recommended amount of floral food or preservative into the water (the food container will have a water to solution/powder ratio).
+Gather enough buckets to hold all of the flowers and greens you ordered without â€œover-stuffingâ€� the containers.
+Thoroughly clean the buckets with soap and water to remove any contaminants and rinse well.
+Put lukewarm water in your buckets and mix the recommended amount of floral food or preservative into the water (the food container will have a water to solution/powder ratio).
 Flower food greatly increases the vase life of the flowers.
-We highly recommend using it!

-Make the cut at least an inch above the bottom of the stem at a 45 degree angle.
+Once you have opened up your box and removed all the flowers, you need to cut the stems and get the flowers hydrating.
+Take off all the cellophane bags and cut the stems with floral shears or a floral knife.
+For best results, fill a sink or large bucket with room-temperature water and hold the stems under the water while you cut them.
+This prevents air pockets from getting into the stem, which can stop the even flow of water to the leaves and blossoms.
+Make the cut at least an inch above the bottom of the stem at a 45-degree angle.
 This will ensure that you have removed any plugging in the bottom of the stem, once again opening pathway for water take-up.
-Once all the flowers are cut you can put the flowers in your warm water and floral preservative.
-Make sure that there are no leaves at the bottom of the stems or touching the water: Those leaves will absorb water, die, and create bacteria in the water that can reduce the vase life of your flowers.
+Once all the flowers are cut, you can put the flowers in your warm water and floral preservative.
+Make sure that there are no leaves at the bottom of the stems or touching the water - those leaves will absorb water, die, and create bacteria in the water that can reduce the vase life of your flowers.

 Do not be alarmed if your flowers appear wilted or dehydrated when they arrive - they just need some TLC and time to rehydrate.
 The flowers will DRAMATICALLY perk up once they have gone through the rehydration process at least three to five hours, and more left overnight.